-Salvation is deliverance from sin and its consequences by believing that Jesus died for our sins and rose from the dead on the 3rd day according to the scriptures.
+According to the scriptures, salvation is deliverance from sin and its consequences by believing Jesus died for our sins and rose from the dead on the third day.

-Allow me to take you back to how I grew up and how my life was before I came to know Jesus.”
-Since I grew up with both my parents being Christians certainly one would think I had this thing together.
-To my surprise I didn't and that’s when my search began.
-I will share with you what a new perspective I had on life when I realized I didn’t find him, he found me.
+Allow me to take you back to how I grew up and how my life was before I came to know Jesus.
+One would think, since I grew up with two Christian parents, that I had this thing together.
+To my surprise, I didn't, and that’s when my search began.
+My new perspective on life began when I realized I didn’t find him, he found me.

-I grew up in a religious home with both my parents, young,hard working and providing for their children.

-I have 4 brothers.
-My dad was a prize fighter before he became a preacher yet his motto was always “quitting is not an option” and there was never room for losing a fight.
-Daddy only went to the 8th grade, a jack of all trades master of many.
+I grew up in a religious home with both my parents, who were young and worked hard to provide for me and my four brothers.
+My dad was a prize fighter before he became a preacher, yet his motto was always “quitting is not an option.”
+There was never room for losing a fight.
+Daddy only went to the eighth grade.
+Of course, years later he graduated with his master’s in theology.
+He was a jack-of-all-trades.
 At times he was as mean as ever, but I was always my daddy’s baby girl.
-Of course years later he graduated with his masters in Theology.
 Mother was just the opposite.
-She stood about 4”6, an educator, chef, Dean of Christian education, a praying woman and the Queen of servants.
+She stood about four-foot-six, and was an educator, chef, dean of Christian education, a praying woman, and the queen of servants.

-As a child I suffered from low self esteem because my brothers always teased me about my forehead and my dad always reminded me of how skinny I was.
-He would say “ Girl you gonna grow up to be a school teacher”
+As a child, I suffered from low self-esteem.
+My brothers teased me about my forehead and my dad reminded me of how skinny I was.
+He would say, “ Girl, you gonna grow up to be a school teacher.”

-I’d ask how do you know ?
-And his response would be“because you are walking on pencils” Everyone except me would laugh.
+I’d ask, “How do you know ?”

+And his response would be, “Because you are walking on pencils.”
+Everyone except me would laugh.

-Daddy taught me to fight, change a tire, lay sheet rock, paint a house and more.
-I became good at them all.
-Mother taught me to cook, clean and handle money as young as 10 years old.
-I was writing checks by the age of 12.
+Daddy taught me to fight, change a tire, lay sheet rock, paint a house, and more.
+I excelled at them all.
+Mother taught me to cook, clean, and handle money as young as ten years old.
 I wasn’t allowed to go to parties like my friends.
-It was always school, family and church.
+It was always school, family, and church.
 What they called protecting me, I called restricting me.
-Mother was often our neighborhood school teacher at Elm Grove school.
+Mother was our neighborhood school teacher at Elm Grove school.
 I was in trouble often, but I excelled in my grades.

-Even at an early age I possessed an entrepreneurial spirit.
+At an early age, I possessed an entrepreneurial spirit.
 I would make belts and purses from snake skins and rabbit furs.
-As a child that was my side hussle besides going door to door selling the cakes my mother would bake.
-Mother taught me banking and daddy opened me a bank account at 14 years old.
-I would work with my mother at the cleaners she managed and later I got cooking jobs I got on my own.
-One of the things I loved to do and was good at was repertory theatre.
+As a child, that was my side hustle along with going door to door selling the cakes my mother baked.
+Mother taught me banking and daddy opened a bank account for me at fourteen years old.
+I worked with my mother at the cleaners she managed and later I got cooking jobs on my own.
+I loved doing repertory theater.
 I always said one day that I would become a millionaire from acting or modeling.
-Mother and daddy worked hard.
+Mother and Daddy worked hard.
 I knew someday I would be the one to make us rich.